<code>

 plotly::layout(

-title = list(text = "this is my title"))
+title = list(text = "this is my title"))adding a subtitle inside the title

 plotly::plot_ly(df, x = ~ date,